learn-co-curriculum/find_distance/README.md

 => -1
 ```

 _Hint: A BFS is normally implemented as an iterative algorithm that uses a queue to track which vertices to visit next.
-Be careful of loops!_
+Be careful of cycles!_

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.